 The course is led by Ian Fisk, Professor of Flavour Chemistry at the University of Nottingham's Division of Food, Nutrition and Dietetics.
 We are also delighted to welcome industry experts as part of the teaching team.
 Read more about the team here.

-Hear more about the course from Ian Fisk and his Nottingham team here - but please note that the course will run online in 2021 over 4 days.
+Hear more about the course from Ian Fisk and his Nottingham team here.